What Is Nilutamide (Nilandron®)?

 Nilandron® (nilutamide) is an androgen receptor inhibitor, also called an antiandrogen or a nonsteroidal antiandrogen (NSAA), used in combination with surgical castration (removal of the testicles).
 It is indicated for use in combination with surgical castration in individuals with metastatic prostate cancer (prostate cancer that has spread to another part of the body).
 Nilutamide is an orally administered medication that comes in tablet form.
 Individuals taking Nilutamide should also be monitored for changes in liver functioning as well as for signs of interstitial pneumonitis (also known as interstitial lung disease).

 How does nilutamide work?

 Nilutamide’s active ingredient binds to the androgen receptors in the body.
 Nilutamide blocks testosterone and other androgens from activating these receptors.
 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Turning off the body’s ability to respond to testosterone can potentially halt tumor growth.
 In addition, nilutamide can be used during early stages of other hormone therapies, such as treatment with Gonadotropin-Releasing Hormone (GnRH) agonists, in order to block the initial surge of testosterone, called tumor flare, that can come along with these medications.
 The surge of testosterone at the beginning of some of these treatment methods can contribute to rapid tumor growth before it is halted, potentially leading to life-threatening issues such as spinal cord compression.

 What are the possible side effects of nilutamide?

 Multiple clinical trials evaluated the safety and efficacy of nilutamide.
 Possible side effects of nilutamide include hot flashes, delayed vision adjustment to darkness, breast pain or enlargement, nausea, diarrhea, swelling, constipation, and headache.
 These are not all the possible side effects of nilutamide.
-Talk to your healthcare provider or pharmacist for further information.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with nilutamide.

 Things to note about nilutamide